PRA Fast Track Process

 Generally, these service-delivery-focused, voluntary collections fall under the fast-track process: focus groups; one-time or panel discussion groups; customer satisfaction qualitative surveys; post-transaction customer surveys; online surveys; comment cards or complaint forms; moderated, un-moderated, in-person, and remote usability studies; and testing of a survey or other collection to refine questions.
 Examples of collections that would not generally fall under the fast-track process are: (i) surveys that require statistical rigor because they will be used for making significant policy or resource allocation decisions; (ii) collections whose results are intended to be published; and (iii) collections that are intended for basic research and that do not directly benefit the agency's service delivery.

-Ask your agency PRA or Privacy Officer, or Counsel's office, if your survey is eligible for the fast-tract process.
+Ask your agency PRA or Privacy Officer, or Counsel's office, if your survey is eligible for the fast-track process.

 - Fast-Track PRA Frequently-Asked Questions (PDF, 370 KB, 8 pages, February 2012)